Academic and Advising Staff

 Shane Combs, Exploratory Curriculum Major Advisor

 Shane is dedicated to helping students make their own decisions regarding academic plans, career goals, and most importantly their major of choice.
 In his prior role with the Collier Student Success Center in the USF Muma College of Business, Shane helped students obtain internships and careers with companies like Amazon, Lockheed Martin, Raymond James, Goldman Sachs, Disney, and more.
 Shane is a proud alumnus of the University of South Florida, where he earned a Master of Business Administration and is currently pursuing a Ph.D. in Higher Education Administration.

 Need to schedule an appointment?
 Please click on the appropriate link below:

 - Accepted or currently registered students click here.

 - If you are NOT a USF Student, please use eScheduler

 Note: Please be sure to contact / schedule appointments with your specific USF college advisor.
 Questions related to your specific major should be directed to the appropriate advising contacts.
-The above advisors specialize in the two program mentioned above and cannot advise on majors other than those listed above.
+The above advisors specialize in the programs mentioned above and cannot advise on majors other than those listed.